 What is it?

-The well-known white bratwurst is protected by an IGP.
-IGP = Indication Géographique Protégée - this means it is a very traditional product that is protected with certain conditions.
+The famous white bratwurst is protected by an IGP.
+IGP stands for Indication Géographique Protégée - this means it’s a very traditional product that is safeguarded by certain regulations.

-In the case of the St. Gallen Bratwurst, this means that it is regulated where the sausage may be produced, what spices are used and what types of meat may be included as a percentage.
-There are four varieties of the St. Gallen Bratwurst.
-The best known is probably the OLMA Bratwurst, which takes its name from the folk festival of the same name.
+For St. Galler Bratwurst, this means that there are rules regarding where the sausage can be produced, what spices can be used, and what types of meat may be included in what percentage.
+There are four varieties of St. Galler Bratwurst, with the most famous likely being the OLMA bratwurst, named after the well-known folk festival.

 Where can I try it?

-Why don't you combine your Bratwurst attempt with a visit to the OLMA?
-This takes place every year in October in St. Gallen and is both a fair and a folk festival.
-But beware: A St. Gallen bratwurst is eaten without mustard in any case.
-Reaching for the tube can cost you some nasty looks and is not looked upon favorably, especially in the region of origin.
+Why not combine your bratwurst tasting with a visit to OLMA?
+This event takes place every October in St. Gallen and serves as both a fair and a folk festival.
+But be careful: a St. Galler Bratwurst is definitely eaten without mustard.
+Grabbing the tube can earn you some disapproving looks, especially in the region of origin, where it is particularly frowned upon.

 What is it?